simonerigoni/visualize_istat_data/README.md

 ## Software and Libraries

-This project uses Python 3.11 for the data preparation.
+This project uses Python 3.11.

 ## Local configuration

 To setup a new local enviroment and install all dependencies you can run `.\my_scripts\Set-Up.ps1`.
 It will install:

 * [Python](https://www.python.org/)
 * [uv](https://docs.astral.sh/uv/)
 * [Pre-commit](https://pre-commit.com/)